Cat6 vs. Cat8: Which is Right for Your Office Network?

 The Rise of Wi-Fi 7

-- Promises significantly faster speeds, lower latency, and the ability to handle many more devices
+- Delivers significantly faster speeds, lower latency, and the ability to handle many more devices simultaneously

-- Wi-Fi 7 devices are now commercially available from all major enterprise vendors
+- Wi-Fi 7 devices are now widely available from all major enterprise vendors and becoming the standard for new installations

 Excellent Current Options (Wi-Fi 6/6E)